 Measurements for weight, blood pressure, fetal heart tones and uterine growth will be assessed at each visit.
-Please come with any questions that you may have throughout the pregnancy.
+Urine samples are collected at each visit to monitor for protein and glucose, but do not assess for infection.
 If you have symptoms of a urinary tract infection, please tell your practitioner.